daniel-thompson/pinebook-pro-debian-installer/README.md

 Mostly the installer tried to avoid hacks that cannot be replicated by a real distro installer (e.g. one that is not tailored specifically for Pinebook Pro).
-However some problems are so ackward for users the following temporary hacks have been tolerated.
+However some problems are so awkward for users the following temporary hacks have been tolerated.

 * The ALSA state cache is [pre-configured](var/lib/alsa/asound.state).